 Tips for Visiting Chicago in December

-You may have heard rumors of the Windy City’s unforgiving blasts of winter weather, but don’t let that dissuade you from a wintertime trip.
+You may have heard rumors of the Windy City’s unforgiving blasts of winter weather which keep many indoors, but don’t let that dissuade you from a wintertime trip.
 In fact, you’d be missing out on lots of special events that locals enjoy every December — not to mention a wonderland of snowy days and thousands of sparkling Christmas lights in every tree.
 Score a great deal on travel, pack a bag with proper winter gear, and make your plans for visiting Chicago in December!
 Read on for winter our event details and tips on winter layering:

 Get The Local Experience